databrary/www/databrary/input/pages/community.md

 Slug: community
 Order: 4000

 Databrary is not just an archive of developmental science research.
-It's a community of researchers, developers, and advisors whose aim is to ensure Databrary's efficacy, usability, and endurability.
+It's an active community of researchers, developers, and advisors whose aim is to ensure Databrary's efficacy, usability, and endurability.

 # Advisory Board